 So you’ve decided to take full advantage of the beautiful California weather by getting a motorcycle.
 Or maybe you’re a motorcycle driver that’s new to the Golden State.
 Between relaxed oceanfront cruises and tearing through heart-pounding hillsides, there’s something for every type of biker.
 But first, you have to get a California motorcycle permit.

+How to get a motorcycle license in California?
 Every motorcyclist in California, no matter what type of motor-driven cycle you drive, will need a valid motorcycle permit.
 To operate any two-wheel motorcycle you’ll need a Class M1 license, also known as a motorcycle endorsement.
 As long as you meet the basic requirements outlined below you can become a legal motorcycle driver in California.

 Motorcycle drivers who are 21 years old or older